 The newly created rubric will now show up in the top list.
 As it is a new rubric, you have the following tools available to edit your new custom rubric.

 - Open pop-up to edit the title, description and tags of the rubric.

 - Open focus view.
 This makes the tab show only the rubric you are currently working on.

 - Add a rubric section (or more sections through the content bank).

 To further develop our custom rubric and add the actual content, click Add a section (5).

-From the dropdown-menu, we have the possibility of adding a "quick and easy" standard question, creating a more customised question or adding a section (or sections) from the content bank.
+From the drop-down menu, we have the option of adding a "quick and easy" standard question, creating a more customised question or adding a section (or sections) from the content bank.
 For this guide, we will choose With standard multiple-choice question.
 For a guide to the question editor, see article How to create a question.

 - Number of sections in the rubric.